Ph.D., University of Texas

 Academic Interests and Research:

 Dr. Morgan's research interest is numerical analysis, more specifically large linear equations and eigenvalue problems.
-Some matrices are large enough to perhaps be called Monster Matrices.
+Some matrices are large enough and scary enough, computationally speaking, to be called Monster Matrices .
 See Personal Webpage for more info.

 "Weighted Inner Products for GMRES and GMRES-DR", SIAM Journal on Scientific Computing, 39 (2017), pp. S610–S632 (with Mark Embree and Huy Nguyen).